deepcausality-rs/sites/web/content/en/docs/intro.md

 competitive edge over existing solutions in their industries.
 From a technical perspective, combining deep causality with deep learning models via a shared context is possible.
 Lastly, even remote fields such as theoretical physics, advanced science, or avionics may explore deep causality for its ability to express and adjust a complex spacetime context as part of advanced simulations.

-## Conclusion

 DeepCausality is only one part of the larger quest of building intelligent systems and aims to explore novel concepts along the way.

-DeepCausality is available on GitHub: https://github.com/deepcausality-rs/deep_causality/tree/main
+## About

+[DeepCausality](https://deepcausality.com/) is a hyper-geometric computational causality library that enables fast and deterministic context-aware causal reasoning in Rust.
+Please give us a [star on GitHub.](https://github.com/deepcausality-rs/deep_causality)